paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-035-programs-for-older-americans.md

   (D) employee pension benefit plans as defined in [section 1002(2) of title 29](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section1002/2&num=0&edition=prelim).

-(2) **Pension counseling and information program** — The term “pension counseling and information program” means a program described in subsection (b) of this section.
+(2) **Pension counseling and information program** — The term “pension counseling and information program” means a program described in subsection (b).

 **(b) Program authorized** The Assistant Secretary shall award grants to eligible entities to establish and carry out pension counseling and information programs that create or continue a sufficient number of pension assistance and counseling programs to provide outreach, information, counseling, referral, and other assistance regarding pension and other retirement benefits, and rights related to such benefits, to individuals in the United States.